DEADLINE: Tuesday, September 7, 2021 - 11:59 PM PT

-The Stanford Maternal and Child Health Research Institute (MCHRI) Postdoctoral Support program funds innovative maternal and child health-focused clinical and translational research for postdoctoral fellows.
+The Stanford Maternal and Child Health Research Institute (MCHRI) Postdoctoral Support funds innovative maternal and child health-focused research across all disciplines for:

 All projects must be significantly related to the health of expectant mothers and children.
-The applicant must be a pediatrician, obstetrician, a child health subspecialist, or scientist who has a focus on, or plans to focus on, maternal and child health research.
-Projects resulting in a new maternal and child health focus in the mentor’s lab, are encouraged
+The applicant can be any practitioner or scientist who has a focus on maternal and child health research.
+Projects resulting in a new maternal and child health focus in the mentor’s lab, are encouraged.

 Note: Clinical fellows (MD or equivalent) training in a clinical fellowship program should not apply through this mechanism.